 Wash the outside of the shed annually

 With time, your shed may accumulate dirt, dust and other debris.
-Once you’ve cleared away the debris, consider using a low-pressure power washer to effectively eliminate stubborn dirt and dust remnants.
+Once you’ve cleared away the debris, consider using a low-pressure power washer to eliminate stubborn remnants of dirt and dust.

 Power washers are available at various price points to accommodate your budget, and you can even opt to rent one if you prefer not to invest in a complete system for occasional use.
 For a thorough cleaning, it’s advisable to use an appropriate soap or cleaning chemical.